EmilRamsvik/Digital-Garden/docs/Cloud/GCP.md

 # Firebase
 Firebase and Flutter is a very cool combo.
 It has great material on how to work with and helpful docs.
 It makes creating a simple crud app in Flutter super easy.
-Firebase has authentication, databases, cloud functions,
+Firebase has authentication, databases, cloud functions, and a lot of features that make it an ideal service for projects.

 - [Firebase for Flutter Introduction](https://firebase.flutter.dev/docs/overview/)
 - [Auth for Flutter with Firebase](https://firebase.flutter.dev/docs/auth/start/)

+Firebase however, is a properity service and it will be a pain to migrate out.
+But Google said it wont be evil.

 # Links
 -